-I had a chance to reflect on the mystery of my insurance card recently while at the doctor trying to make sense of my benefits.
-I’m inspired by a company called Zocdoc that focuses on this common problem – understanding your insurance card.
+Have you ever gazed at your insurance card with wonder as you tried to make sense of it all?
+Us too.
+A company called Zocdoc focuses on this common problem – understanding your insurance card.
 Who is in network?
 Who is not?
 What is a co-pay?
 How does it vary by provider?
 How is my doctor paid, and more importantly to me, how is my doctor incentivized to do a great job?

 Zocdoc launched a deep learning capability using a program called Zocdoc Insurance Checker.
 It uses machine learning technologies to extract pieces of information from an image of a patient’s insurance card.